+Plan India, with support from Indian

+Air Force and Central TB Division, has

+extended nutritional support to TB patients

+in 4 PHIs in Delhi.
+The project was

+implemented at the following PHIs: i) DGD

+Seed PUHC Jheel, Shahadra, ii) Health

+Centre Durgapuri, Shahadra, iii) G. D. New

+Seema Puri -BLK, New Seema Puri SBI

+Bank, GTB Chest Clinic iv) Shri Mawasi

+Ram Charitable Welfare Trust, GTB Chest

+Clinic.

-Plan India, with support from Indian Air Force and Central TB Division. has extended nutritional support to TB patients in 4 PHIs in Delhi.
-The project was implemented at the following PHIs: i) DGD Seed PUHC Jheel, Shahadra, ii) Health Centre Durgapuri, Shahadra, iii) G. D. New Seema Puri -BLK, New Seema Puri SBI Bank, GTB Chest Clinic iv) Shri Mawasi Ram Charitable Welfare Trust, GTB Chest Clinic.
-The project aimed at providing dry ration kit (culturally acceptable energy dense, high protein) aligned to Gol guideline for a period of 6 months to 1,814 patients from poor social economic background.
+The project aimed at providing dry ration kit (culturally acceptable energy dense, high protein) aligned to GoI guideline for a period of 6 months to 1,814 patients from poor social economic background.
 A total of 99.6% of the beneficiaries completed or continued with their treatment and 81% of the beneficiaries (out of 1023) associated with project for the duration of 3-7 months, reported weight gain or maintained their initial weight.
 The project demonstrated the importance of direct engagement with beneficiaries.
 By encouraging TB patients to collect their kits personally, the initiative ensured regular health monitoring and reinforced the importance of adherence to treatment, resulting in a significant increase in the percentage of patients self receiving the kits from 55% to 73%.
 Regular follow-up visits and interactive sessions with patients and their caretakers played a crucial role in destigmatizing TB and educating the community about its prevention and treatment.
-Project MOM's Plate (Improving Maternal Health & Nutrition) We enhanced maternal nutrition by delivering hot, culturally accepted, customized nutritious meals to malnourished pregnant women at their homes in Bikaner district of Rajasthan and North West and South East districts of Delhi, Selected ten local women, known as 'Poshahar Mitra', have been empowered to get registered under the Food Safety and Standards Authority of India (FSSAI) and to prepare and deliver these meals, which has fostered rural entrepreneurship and augmented their family income.
-The approach met the additional calorie requirements of the pregnant women, leading to improved outcomes for both mothers and newborns.
-We provided support to 226 pregnant women, delivering a total of 22,337 nutritious meal packets while also educating them about healthy hygiene and sanitation practices.
-As a result, none of the pregnant women in the programme experienced weight loss during their pregnancy.
-During the reporting period, 56 babies born had adequate birth weights, ranging from 2.75 to 3 kg with no cases of low birth weight. digital innovation has been implemented in this project.
-The project used a digital platform for the enrolment of pregnant women and maintains their health parameters using a mobile app.
-Through the app, meal orders are placed, and the delivery of meals is digitally recorded by Poshahar Mitra.
-Case Study Beating TB with proper care and nutrition Shalini, a 13-year-old girl from an underprivileged family in Delhi, was suffering from lung TB and her weight was 29 kgs.
+Case Study Beating TB with proper care and nutrition Shalini, a 13-year-old girl from an underprivileged family in Delhi, was suffering from TB and her weight was 29 kgs.
 She faced a lot of other ailments due to lack of care and nutrition.
-When Plan India's project started at a PHI near her, a worried Shalini got in touch with us.
+When Plan India's project started in her neighbourhood, a worried Shalini got in touch with us.
 Our team advised her to keep her house clean and wear a mask to prevent other diseases.
 Shalini was helped with maintaining a protein-rich diet and keeping a diet chart.
 With regular follow-ups and timely consumption of medicine, her health started improving.
 At the end of the project, Shalini had gained five kgs of weight and is continuing her treatment diligently.
 66 It is because of the support provided by the project that I could recover and maintain a healthy lifestyle.
-I am grateful for the support and wants the same to be continued for others, too. - Shalini
+I am grateful for the support and want the same to be continued for others, too. - Shalini